sbergot/mothership-assistant/README.md

 ## in development

-- table view tab for warden sheet
+- timer tab for wardens
-  - each category is a table (+ npcs & monsters)
-  - possibility to pick an element at random
+  - timer may be reccurring
+  - timer has a name and creates a message for all or only the DM
+  - timer can be paused, removed or reset to 0
 - "library"
   - stored in local storage
   - warden tab to allow export/import tables from library